-Economic, social and environmental justice though progressive politics.
+Economic, social and environmental justice though independent progressive politics.

 In recent years, American society has become ripe for the creation of a competitive Progressive Party.
 Generally most people have favored progressive policies for decades, but since 2013, as discontent with the two major parties has grown, a clear majority has also come to support the creation of a third major party.
 And since the Democratic Party’s suppression of the Bernie Sanders presidential campaign in 2016 and in 2020, many more progressive activists and voters have become primed to consider third party alternatives.

 Acutely aware of the problems above, several longtime progressive and third party activists from across the country began working together in 2018 to create a more solid foundation for a new progressive party.
 To begin with, they communicated with various sympathetic groups and individuals at the state and local level.
 But it soon became clear that a major obstacle was a lack of support for the development of effective organization and candidacies.
 Consequently in 2019 the Progressive Party Organizing Fund was established.
-In January 2021, the name was changed to Progressive Party Builders.
+Over the next year, PPOF focused on building its organizational foundation, including its website, core team, and a set of projects.
+In early 2021, the name was changed to Progressive Party Builders and the group was formally launched.